GoogleCloudPlatform/cloud-foundation-fabric/organization-bootstrap/environments/README.md

 ### Things to be aware of

-One potential issue to be aware of is due to Terraform's way of managing multiple resources indexed by positional argument.
+One potential issue to be aware of is related to Terraform's way of managing multiple resources indexed by positional argument.
 What could happen in practice is that a change in one of the elements in the `environments` variable could trigger recreation of all the resources dependent on this variable: service accounts, folders, GCS buckets.
 This is a relatively rare issue as environment names are usually stable, and a later addition of a new element in the list won't have any of the above effects, but it's still worth accounting for.
 This issue will be addressed in a future version, by using the new `foreach` construct [introduced in Terraform 0.12.6](https://twitter.com/mitchellh/status/1156661893789966336?lang=en).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs